 - Personal lubricants, like K-Y Jelly, are also a good choice because they’re water soluble

-- Your body’s own vaginal lubricant, if and only this makes you more comfortable
+- Your body’s own cervix lubricant, if and only this makes you more comfortable

 I personally used olive oil from my kitchen.
 But, whatever you choose, stay away from using synthetic oils or lubricants, like baby oil, mineral oil, or petroleum jelly.
 Also avoid perfumed oils.